GUIDE TO DIETARY FATS: WORKING WITH FATS (PART 4)

 The following pointers highlight ways in which one can optimize fat metabolism.
 It is important to note that due to genetic and environmental factors, not everyone metabolizes fat in the same way, and therefore, results may vary.

 Cut Down on Refined Foods.
-The majority of highly refined fatty foods make use of fats that contain excessive amounts of trans fats, omega-6 fats and/or saturated fats with a bad rep, such as palmitic acid.
+The majority of highly refined fatty foods make use of fats that contain excessive amounts of trans fats, omega-6 fats, and/or saturated fats with a bad rep, such as palmitic acid.
 Cutting down or entirely avoiding refined fatty foods can decrease a substantial portion of bad fats found in one’s diet, which are infamous for promoting deficiencies in essential fats.
 Refined foods also tend to contain emulsifiers, binders, fillers, insoluble fiber, and gums that bind to fats and can inhibit their absorption.[1]
 Psyllium and beta-glucan are two natural fibers that have the same effect.

 Restrict Animal Product Intake.
 All animal-based products ought to be consumed in moderation for optimal metabolism, if not entirely avoided.
 Meat (excluding fish) ought to be especially moderated, as it is high in saturated fats that the human body already produces, with minimal levels of essential fats that the body requires from the diet.
 Grass-fed, free-range meat products appear to contain higher levels of omega-3 fats than other sources and are associated with potential benefits[2].
 Fish, eggs and dairy products are healthier animal-based options, containing higher levels of both beneficial and essential fats.

 Consume a Plant-Based Diet.
 Essential fat intake is best balanced by focusing on consuming healthy whole foods as part of a plant-based diet.
 This kind of diet need not be vegetarian, yet the emphasis ought not to be on animal products.
 A balanced plant-based diet ensures that the gut microbiome thrives.
-Gut microbes produce essential fatty acids either not present or deficient in food sources, as well as being required for optimal digestion and fat metabolism.
-Those that do not consume enough prebiotic foods (water-soluble fiber and plant-based nutrients) run a risk of being deficient in gut microbes, essential fats and many vital nutrients.
+Gut microbes produce essential fatty acids that are either not present or deficient in food sources, as well as being required for optimal digestion and fat metabolism.
+Those who do not consume enough prebiotic foods (water-soluble fiber and plant-based nutrients) run a risk of being deficient in gut microbes, essential fats and many vital nutrients.

 Nutrient Density.
 A diet high in phytochemicals (plant-based antioxidant nutrients) serves to regulate overall metabolism, including fat metabolism.
 Some phytochemicals can influence the ratio of fats in the body by interfering with their metabolism.
 Minimally refined cooking oils (see below) tend to retain nutrients that are also able to regulate fat metabolism and enhance various aspects of health.
 For example, virgin cold-pressed olive oil has been shown to be more effective at extending lifespan and lowering cellular DNA damage compared to other oils.[3]